DDigimon/ODE/README.md

 7. Why choose some genes to GPLVM model, instead of all genes?(too large?)
 8. the final result would still have unstable state when test on different gene init value.
 9. Attr_param defines method?
+10. kbase need to be redefined
+11. stable data in the end state